My Fabry Disease

 So Fabry Disease is usually inherited and runs in families.
 It’s got to start somewhere though and, like me, you could be the first person in your family to be born with it.

-As Fabry is caused by a mutation on the X chromosome it is classed as an X linked genetic disease.
-If you have the condition your children could inherit it if they get your X chromosome with the mutated gene.
+As Fabry is caused by a variation on the X chromosome it is classed as an X linked genetic disease.
+If you have the condition your children could inherit it if they get your X chromosome with the changed gene.

 Inheritance

-If a parent has Fabry Disease they can pass on the mutated gene to their children.
-The chances of passing on the mutated gene will depend on whether the parent is male or female, and whether they have sons or daughters.
+If a parent has Fabry Disease they can pass on the changed gene to their children.
+The chances of passing on the changed gene will depend on whether the parent is male or female, and whether they have sons or daughters.

 Male Inheritance Pattern

-A male with Fabry Disease will have a mutated X chromosome (shown in red on the image) and a Y chromosome.
+A male with Fabry Disease will have a changed X chromosome (shown in red on the image) and a Y chromosome.
 If he has children, he will give his Y chromosome to any sons, who will be unaffected.
-Any daughters will get his mutated X chromosome and so will inherit Fabry Disease.
+Any daughters will get his changed X chromosome and so will inherit Fabry Disease.

 Female Inheritance Pattern

-A female with Fabry Disease will have two chromosomes, one of which will have the mutated gene (shown in red on the image).
-As both male and female children will inherit an X chromosome from their mother, each child will have a 50% chance of inheriting a mutated X chromosome, and so will have a 50% chance of inheriting Fabry Disease.
+A female with Fabry Disease will have two chromosomes, one of which will have the changed gene (shown in red on the image).
+As both male and female children will inherit an X chromosome from their mother, each child will have a 50% chance of inheriting a changed X chromosome, and so will have a 50% chance of inheriting Fabry Disease.

 Fabry Disease Affects Each Individual Differently.